Wolftallemo/Bloxify/README.md

     "bucket"            : String.
 Google Cloud Storage bucket used to store game ban information.
     "fromAddress"       : String.
 Email address that appears in the 'From' field.
     "mailgunApiKey"     : String.
 Base64 encoded api key provided by mailgun.
-(Must encode it yourself) "databaseUser"      : String.
+(Must encode it yourself) "mailgunDomain"     : String.
+Domain used to send email.
+    "mailgunRegion"     : String.
+Default 'us'.
+Specifies the region to use for the Mailgun API.
+    "databaseUser"      : String.
 Default 'postgres'.
 Username pg uses to connect.
     "databaseAddress"   : String.
+Default localhost.
 IP address or hostname of database to connect to.
     "databaseName"      : String.
 Default 'postgres'.
 Name of database to connect to.
     "databasePassword"  : String.
 Password of database user.
+    "appealManagerRole" : Integer.
+Role that can accept/deny appeals (can also be an array).
 ```